 Hi, How are you?
 As a counsellor I support mental health with kindness, compassion, empathy and understanding.
 I am based in Fleet, Hampshire which is on the borders of Hampshire and Surrey and offer face to face or online counselling.

 Are you struggling with anxiety, stress, overwhelm, bereavement, depression and low mood, trauma, family difficulties, building confidence and self-esteem, long term and life limiting illness, are a carer or generally just don’t feel good about yourself?

 Whether you are looking to cope with a specific mental health issue, better manage unpleasant emotions or simply want to feel better about yourself, counselling can help.

 My Counselling Style

 Counselling provides an opportunity for you to talk about your concerns in a confidential and safe environment.
 My goal as an integrative therapist is to help you develop a deeper understanding of what is happening and to support you in finding ways to manage your emotions, anxieties, relationships, trauma, anger, grief and any other concerns you bring to therapy.

 Talking with a counsellor offers a cocoon, a space to vent, a sounding board, a space where it is safe to honestly sit with your emotions, cry, shout, talk, whatever you need.
 I will sit with you, listen and offer you a mental ‘first aid kit’ to support you.
 You are not alone I am here for you.

 Remember your feelings do not own you, you own your feelings!
 Find a way to be OK with how you feel and understand why you feel the way you do, when you do.

 I offer face-to-face and online counselling from my counselling cabin in Fleet, Hampshire.
-I am a qualified Member of the BACP and work with adults and carers to support and improve their mental health and emotional well-being, aiming to restore balance in life.
+I am a Registered Member of the BACP and work with adults and carers to support and improve mental health and emotional well-being, aiming to restore balance in life.

 I have experience and work with a wide range of issues such as: